TreeSize Alternatives

-TreeSize is described as 'Professional tells you where precious disk space has gone to.
-It can be started from the context menu of a local folder or a local drive and displays the size of each folder, including its subfolders' and is a very popular disk usage analyzer in the system & hardware category.
-There are more than 50 alternatives to TreeSize for a variety of platforms, including Windows, Linux, Mac, BSD and KDE.
-The best alternative is WinDirStat, which is both free and Open Source.
-Other great apps like TreeSize are WizTree, Baobab Disk Usage Analyzer, ncdu and FreeCommander.
+TreeSize is described as 'Analyze disk space usage with in-depth insights and interactive visualizations across local and network drives, including mobile devices' and is a very popular disk usage analyzer in the system & hardware category.
+There are more than 50 alternatives to TreeSize for a variety of platforms, including Windows, Mac, Linux, BSD and Flathub apps.
+The best TreeSize alternative is WinDirStat, which is both free and Open Source.
+Other great apps like TreeSize are WizTree, Baobab Disk Usage Analyzer, ncdu and SquirrelDisk.

 - Free • Open Source